WV-design/Trinity-toolhead/README.md

 * The body is a single print to maximize weight, strength and stiffness.
 * The hotend is supported at the bottom of the heatsink to increase stiffness.
 * Double 3628 fans deliver enough cooling even for hot chambers.
-* Optimised for dual gantry printers, the Y footprint of the toolhead itself is smaller than the sherpa mini.
+* Made to duel! the Y footprint is smaller than the sherpa mini.
-* Light weight, estimated ~400g.
+* Relatively ight weight, estimated ~400g.
 * Good COM

 ![image](https://github.com/user-attachments/assets/4b7fee9b-9277-448e-b6ef-d20bfc20db1b)